Injectable Meds: Beyond Sterile Prep

 It’s hard to imagine that any pharmacy technician who works in a hospital has not received a phone call from a nurse asking if two or more IV drugs can be administered through the same IV line, at the same time.
 The situation is somewhat self-explanatory, but here are a few more details to give you a more accurate picture.

 If a patient has a peripheral IV line, which means the IV goes into a peripheral vein such as in the arm, the line will have ports, or openings, where IV medications and fluids can be attached to run into the line.
 These are called “y-sites.”
 If two IV medications, let’s say the antibiotic cefazolin as an IV piggyback which will be infused over 15 minutes, and the pain medication morphine which is ordered as a continuous infusion, need to be infused together, it is important to know if they are “compatible.”
-Drugs are considered INcompatible if they chemically deactivate one another, or if they are physically unstable and precipitate into chunks or crystals when they are mixed.
+Drugs are considered INcompatible if they chemically deactivate one another, or if they are physically unstable and precipitate into chunks or crystals when they’re mixed.
 There are experts who perform studies to see whether either of these things happen when certain drugs are mixed.
-Extensive information on drug compatibilities can be found in most drug information references.
+Extensive information on drug compatibilities can be found in certain drug information references.
 Some hospitals might even create their own charts that include commonly used IV drugs.
 In our example, a nurse could administer these two meds, cefazolin and morphine, through the same IV line, because they are compatible.
-(Double check in a drug info reference to verify this if you have one available.)
+(Double-check in a drug info reference to verify this, if you have one available.)

 Now that you have more details about IV compatibilities, it’s easy to understand the information a pharmacist will need in order to answer IV compatibility questions from nurses.
 When you get one of these calls, ask for the names of the drugs, their scheduled times, and the type of IV line or number of lines the patient has in order to improve efficiency.
 If you are comfortable with the pharmacist’s preference for which drug information reference to access, you may want to go ahead and get that information ready as well.
 Ultimately, pharmacists will typically want to speak with nurses themselves to share the information, in addition to any strategies that may be needed due to drug incompatibilities, since an incorrect answer or any kind of mix-up could potentially lead to patient harm.